Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Louisville and its opponents have gone over the current 57-point total in four of 10 games this season.
+- Louisville's games this season have gone over 57 points four of 10 times.

 - Kentucky's games have gone over 57 points in four of 11 chances this season.

-- The combined points per game average of the two teams, 64.5, is 7.5 points above Saturday's over/under.

-- The 46.9 combined points per game that these two squads have allowed this season are 10.1 fewer than the 57 total in this contest.
+- The two teams combine to average 64.5 points per game, 7.5 more than the total in this contest.

+- These two squads combine to surrender 46.9 points per game, 10.1 fewer than this contest's over/under.

-- Cardinals games this season feature an average total of 60.1 points, a number 3.1 points higher than Saturday's over/under.
+- The average total in Cardinals games this season is 60.1, 3.1 points above Saturday's over/under of 57.

-- In 2021, games involving the Wildcats have averaged a total of 52.5 points, 4.5 fewer than this game's set over/under.
+- The 52.5 PPG average total in Wildcats games this season is 4.5 points fewer than this game's over/under.

 Louisville Stats and Trends

-- In Louisville's 11 games this year, it has six wins against the spread.

-- This season, the Cardinals have an ATS record of 3-2 in their five games as a favorite of 2.5 points or more.
+- So far this season, the Cardinals have been installed as favorites by a 2.5-point margin or more five times and are 3-2 ATS in those contests.

-- Louisville's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).
+- Louisville's games this year have gone over the point total four times in 10 opportunities (40%).

-- When Louisville puts up more than 22.2 points, it is 6-3 against the spread and 6-4 overall.
+- Louisville is 6-3 against the spread and 6-4 overall in games when it records more than 22.2 points.

-- When Louisville amasses over 335.7 yards, the team is 6-4 against the spread and 6-5 overall.
+- Louisville is 6-4 against the spread and 6-5 overall when the team piles up more than 335.7 yards.

-- This year, the Cardinals have turned the ball over 12 times, four more than the Wildcats' takeaways (8).
+- The Cardinals have turned the ball over 12 times this season, four more turnovers than the Wildcats have forced (8).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.